VladislavFurdak/BlazorNexus/README.md

 ## Installing

-To install the package add the following line to you csproj file replacing x.x.x with the latest version number (found at the top of this file):
+To install the package add the following line to your csproj file replacing x.x.x with the latest version number (found at the top of this file):

 ```
 <PackageReference Include="BlazorNexsus.Navigation" Version="x.x.x" />